WaelOGC/OGC-NewFinity-Palstform/docs/01-core-systems/15-wallet-and-token-system-specification.md

 # 13. Conclusion

-The Wallet & Token System is essential to the NewFinity ecosystem.
+The Wallet & Token System is essential to the OGC NewFinity Ecosystem.

 This specification defines all behaviors, rules, interactions, and requirements for both the backend and the dashboard.